maple-labs/maple-core/README.md

 For Pool Delegates, Maple is a **vehicle to attract funding and earn performance fees.**

-* Maple is a new platform providing decentralised asset management infrastructure
+* Maple is a new platform providing decentralized asset management infrastructure
 * Globally accessible pools enable increased AUM from varied liquidity sources to be provided to networks of premium, creditworthy borrowers

 ## Technical Documentation